inbo/n2khab-monitoring/git_workflow.md

 # Git workflow

-This document lists conventions for the standard Git workflow that applies to the involved repositories.
+This document lists conventions for the standard Git (& GitHub) workflow that applies to the involved repositories.

 General aspects of Git workflows that are generally followed too: